 Obalon has been approved in Europe for overweight and obese adults, but in the UK is currently only available privately.
 It is designed to be used for a maximum period of three months.

-But as a course of three balloons can cost up to £4,000, is this new treatment a good option?
+But as a course of three balloons can be relatively expensive, is this new treatment a good option?

 What is the Obalon balloon device and how does it work?